mattdelaune/Excel_Sales_Dashboard/README.md

 - **Seasonal Campaigns:** Align marketing campaigns with the seasonal peaks of each coffee type to capitalize on natural demand spikes.
 - **Expand Loyalty Program:** Enhance the loyalty program by offering exclusive discounts or early access to new products, encouraging more customers to join.
 - **U.S.-Focused Marketing:** Develop targeted campaigns that resonate with U.S. consumers, incorporating region-specific preferences and emphasizing the benefits of the loyalty program.

-## Key Takeaways:
-- **Seasonal Sales Trends:** Understanding the distinct seasonal peaks allows for strategic inventory adjustments, ensuring product availability during peak sales periods.
-- **Regional Dominance:** The U.S. market's dominance in sales across all roast types requires focused inventory and marketing strategies in this region.
-- **Loyalty Program Potential:** The loyalty program's effectiveness highlights an opportunity for expansion to further boost customer retention and sales.
-- **Optimized Marketing:** Aligning marketing efforts with seasonal trends and focusing on the U.S. market are essential strategies for increasing sales.

 These insights provide actionable strategies to optimize both inventory management and marketing efforts, ultimately supporting better decision-making and enhancing operational effectiveness within the sales and marketing teams.